PatrykPatryk5/Muzykant-Music/README.md

 2. The bot should now be online and ready to use in your Discord server.

+> **Important:** This script **cannot be used on public bots**—it is intended for use on **private bots only**!

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.
+Even the smallest changes are appreciated—don't hesitate to contribute!

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.

 ## Support